johanclasson/vso-agent-tasks/README.md

 ## Invoke-Pester

 Downloads the latest version of Pester from https://github.com/pester/Pester/archive/master.zip and calls Invoke-Pester.
-The test output is written to "Soruce Directory"\TEST-pester.xml in NUnit-format so that the test results can be published.
+The test output is written to "Source Directory"\TEST-pester.xml in NUnit-format so that the test results can be published.

 ## Nuget Publisher With Credentials